Oakdale & Holly Bush Ramble

 I generally turn left and head back around the very outskirts of the village before dropping down the hill to Blackwood.

-I then turn down Waterloo Road which heads past the Islwyn High School at an exhillerating 16% gradient (image above).
+I turn down Waterloo Road which heads past the Islwyn High School at an exhillerating 16% gradient (image above).
 Waterloo Road then joins Coal Yard Rise (B4251) which provides a wonderful shared-use walking and cycling path.
 My route continues down hill, but at a slightly less gradient of only 5% (image below).

 Coal Yard Rise is not really a part of the village as it runs along the very outskirts.
 The road once lead up to the former colliery which stood where the high school now stands.

-Also, along this road you find the sculpture commemorating the Oakdale Colliery.
+Also, along this road you can find the sculpture commemorating the Oakdale Colliery.
 These type of re-purposed winding wheels / sculptures can be found throughout the Valleys wherever coal mines once operated.

 After dropping nearly 200 feet in just a mile, the shared-use path crosses to the other side of the road as I begin to make my way shortly to the Chartist Bridge.